House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Basement humidity levels should be relative to the rest of the house.
 Usually, basements are colder than other rooms in the house, and they also have lower air circulation.
 The lack of air circulation often causes higher humidity levels.

 Maintaining a good basement humidity level is crucial as it prevents mold growth and other damage to your home.
 But what is the ideal basement humidity level?
-We’ll help you answer that and other questions you may have.
+It is recommended to have a humidity level between 30%–50%.
+Keep reading as we explain further and answer any other questions you may have.
 So, read along with us!

 Ideal Humidity Level for a Basement

 The ideal basement humidity level (finished or unfinished) is between 30%–50%.
 While it may seem like a high amount, it’s perfect and will keep your home safe and comfortable.
 Any humidity level above 60% is considered high and any level below 25% is low.

 If the humidity level is too high, mold can grow on walls or floors in your home.
 This humidity level may change depending on the weather.
 Let’s look at basement humidity levels in different types of weather.